-The vast amount of development planned for Kingston in the new London Plan is wrong, and direction of development to a few roads in North Kingston by the Neighbourhood Forum will have a harmful effect on people living on any road considered to be a "key corridor"
+The direction of development to a few roads in North Kingston by the Neighbourhood Forum will have a harmful effect on people living on any road considered to be a "key corridor"

-The fact that many large sites targeted for development, especially in Canbury Ward, abut roads that may be considered to be "key corridors" is a double whammy for any of us living in those places:
+The fact that many large sites targeted for development are on or near the "key corridor" roads, especially The Richmond Road, is a double whammy for any of us living in those places:

 Not only are we facing the decimation of our neighbourhoods and communities, as houses on our roads are pulled down and replaced with dense, ugly and out-of-character flats, we are facing at least two decades - the expected time needed for Kingston's London Plan development targets to be met - of being exposed to worsening air quality from construction activities as well as a permanent increase in traffic on through roads from a vastly increased outer London population

 You can read here my analysis of how there is a lack of robust assessment or proposals for mitigation of pollution from demolition and construction related activities even for vast projects such as the demolition and rebuild at three times density (700 odd to over 2300 units) of the Cambridge Road Estate.
 What hope is there then that pollution from smaller - but still significant - redevelopment projects will be adequately measured and controlled?

 This is why we need to challenge the London Plan and also to ensure that the Neighbourhood Forum represents the interests of all the residents of the area and does not suppress the voice of the minority who it seems are being targeted to suffer the majority, if not all, of development that takes place along roads in Canbury and Tudor Wards